sumitbhatt811/IVM/README.md

 # IVM
 Inventory management system
-Build with Java
+Frontend : Java, Java Swing
-Database Mysql
+Database : Mysql
+Built a easy to use desktop app for local grocers to manage their inventory.